 Students are required to sign a program contract, which includes the wearing of appropriate safety-related apparel.
 The following items are not provided and must be purchased by the student.

-- 2 uniform shirts
+- 1 safety vest

 - 1 log book ruler

 - Shoes with closed heels and toes, preferably boots or sneakers.

 Entrance Requirements